TINY MARSH ACTIVITIES

 GARLIC MUSTARD CONTROL

-Self-directed garlic mustard control is welcomed!
+We have completed the organized pulls - but self-directed pulling is welcomed as we are far from getting this invasive weed under control!
 Click on the QR code on the bin to access how-to instructions.
 The path running west from the Nature Centre was the priority area this season and has basically been cleared.
-We're pulling at the canal and further on, though feel free to pull whever you see it.
-The compost bins are full, so we're bringing paper yard waste bags.
+Pulling at the canal and further on, or wherever you see it, continues.
+The compost bins are full, so bring a bag.
 Leave bags at the west side of the nature centre for removal to the SC waste transfer station at the end of the season.
 And thank you!

 BLUEBIRD NESTING BOXES